+Beginning in 1977, a series of State acquisitions were initiated to preserve and protect sensitive habitat land associated with the undevelopable Pacific Shore Subdivision.
 The Pacific Shores subdivision consists largely of sensitive dune and wetland habitat, which was subdivided in the 1960’s into approximately half-acre lots and sold to individual lot owners.
 However, because of the sensitive habitat, natural hazards, water quality concerns, and difficulty in siting development and infrastructure such as sewage and water systems, the Coastal Commission has not certified the subdivision, and it remains undeveloped.

 The complexity of negotiating with over 1,000 individual lot owners in the undeveloped Pacific Shores subdivision and continuing controversy over development proposals, the Pacific Shores lots remained largely in private ownership until 2007.

 By 2008, the Smith River Alliance, in cooperation with the Coastal Conservancy, the Department of Fish and Wildlife, and the Wildlife Conservation Board were able to secure protection for 51% of the subdivision’s 1,535 parcels.